Spiros-Dimitriou/chess-tournament/README.md

 Two tables are required as listed in /models/db.init.txt

 #### Notes
-To insert an admin to the db, the easiest way is to change the query at /models/chessdb.js ln36 with the last value being 1 (admin privileges).
+To insert an admin to the db, the easiest way, just change the query at /models/chessdb.js ln36 with the last value being 1 (admin privileges).
-For safety I suggest this to be done in a local deployment.
 Navigate to localhost:3001/register and register an admin.
+Revert afterwards.